Combination Chemotherapy With or Without Ganitumab in Treating Patients With Newly Diagnosed Metastatic Ewing Sarcoma

 LOCAL CONTROL THERAPY: Between weeks 13-18, patients undergo surgery and/or radiation therapy.

-METASTATIC SITE IRRADIATION: Patients with lung metastases undergo definitive SBRT or EBRT over 5 days.
+METASTATIC SITE IRRADIATION: Patients with lung metastases undergo whole lung radiation and patients with bone metastases undergo definitive SBRT or EBRT.

 After completion of study treatment, patients are followed for 10 years.